yakazimir/zubr_public/README.md

 ==================

-This is a slimmed down version of a cython/python toolkit for building semantic parsing models (a more general release is in the works).
+This is a slimmed down version of a cython/python toolkit for building semantic parsing models (a more general release is in the works, with additional features).

 Please use at your own risk, this is academic code and not well tested (and in some cases quite hacky).